MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L00/Lab00_Setup_Environment.md

 10. Click **Launch app**.

-11. Under Machine settings, choose your Dev environment.
+11. Under Machine settings, select your Dev environment.
 The machine-runtime app will register the machine in the Dev environment's Dataverse database.
 You should see a success notification "Your machine XXXXYYX has been registered".

 ## Exercise 4 - Azure account setup